-The donor needs to have drugs to encourage the stem cells to move from the bone marrow into the blood.
-They have a small daily injection of a drug called a growth factor (G-CSF) under the skin for a few days leading up to the collection.
+The donor needs to have drugs to encourage their stem cells to move from the bone marrow into the blood.
+They have a small daily injection of a drug called a growth factor (G-CSF) under the skin.
+This is given for a few days leading up to the collection.
 It increases the number of stem cells in the bone marrow to make them move out into the blood.
-Doctors sometimes call this mobilising the stem cells.
+This is called mobilising the stem cells.

 The stem cells are collected 1 or 2 days before the transplant.
-It is a straightforward procedure that takes 3 to 4 hours, usually as a day patient.
+It takes 3 to 4 hours, usually as a day patient.

-A nurse or doctor puts a short, thin tube (cannula) into a vein in each arm.
-The donor’s blood is removed through one arm and passes through tubes that are connected to a machine called a cell separator.
+The nurse or doctor puts a cannula into a vein in each arm.
+The donor’s blood is removed through one arm and passed through a machine called a cell separator.
 This separates the stem cells and collects them.
 The remaining blood is then returned to the donor through the tube in their other arm.
-If not enough stem cells are collected, the donor may have to come back the next day.
+If there are not enough stem cells after one collection, the donor may have to come back the next day.

 Taking stem cells from the bone marrow

-Sometimes stem cells are taken from the donor’s bone marrow, usually from the back of the hip bones (pelvis).
-This is done under a general anaesthetic and usually means staying in hospital overnight.
+Sometimes stem cells are taken from the donor’s bone marrow.
+This is usually from the back of the hip bones (pelvis).
+It is done under a general anaesthetic and usually means staying overnight in hospital.